Bruc3U/Iowa_liquor_sale_analysis/README.md

 The main difference between rural and urban areas is population density.
 Our segmentation will use the number of bottles sold as a primary indicator for status.<br>

-To further our market segmentation and to avoid outlier data, we will differentiate Business to Business activities and Business to Consummers activities.<br>
+To further our market segmentation and to avoid outlier data, we will differentiate Business to Business activities and Business to Consumers activities.<br>
 Since our analysis is focused on the average population, we will filter out all one-time sales that are above 500 USD.

 Segmented counties: